 My husband thought this kettle was fine.
 I hated it.
 I'd heat water in the microwave or drink something cold rather than use it.
 The handle had swingy golden hinges so the kettle would sway and try to burn my hand as I poured it.
 The lid liked to pop off and burn me as I poured, too, no matter how firmly I'd pushed it down and prayed for it to stay put.
 And it didn't whistle, so we sometimes forgot it was on the stove.
-In fact, we'd destroyed our first Bodum kettle, an expensive copper one, that way within days of receiving it.
-(I think it had been a wedding present; I know it was a bad day.)
+In fact, that's how we'd destroyed our first Bodum kettle, an expensive copper one, within days of receiving it.
+(I think it had been a wedding present; I do remember that the day we ruined it was a sad one.)

-It turns out that Simplexes don't always last a lifetime . . . if you turn your stove up a little too high, or scrub at what you think is gunk on the interior but is actually the fragile, discolored, and essential tin plating over the copper core of the kettle.
-You need to handle a Simplex with care; my husband didn't.
+It turns out that Simplexes don't always last a lifetime . . . if you turn your stove up a little too high, or if you scrub at what you think is gunk on the interior but is actually the fragile, discolored, and essential tin plating over the kettle's copper core.
+You must handle a Simplex with care; my husband didn't.
 Alas.

 In 2011 and 2012, I kept tabs on future of the Simplex company and reported here.
 They pledged to reopen under new management; eventually they did.
 In the meantime, this blog got lots of hits from people trying to track down a new kettle.
 Used ones were selling for a small fortune on eBay.
 In England, my blog was said to appear at the top of Google search results for "Simplex."